OctoPrint/OctoPrint/docs/bundledplugins/pluginmanager.rst

 Plugin Manager
 ==============

+.. versionadded:: 1.2.0

-The OctoPrint Plugin Manager comes bundled with OctoPrint starting with version 1.2.0.
+The OctoPrint Plugin Manager comes bundled with OctoPrint.

 It allows management of installed plugins (listing, enabling, disabling and uninstalling) and installing new plugins from the official